Staff are asked to encourage their students to take part in the Ethical Grand Challenges (EGC) programme.

 EGC is the University’s Social Responsibility Signature Programme for undergraduates and gives them the opportunity to explore 3 challenges facing the world in the 21st century: sustainability (Y1); social justice (Y2); workplace ethics (Y3).

 Ethical Grand Challenges is part of Stellify.
-Completion of all 3 challenges contributes to the Manchester Leadership Award, but each challenge is worth doing in its own right and will be recorded on students’ official transcripts.
+Completion of all 3 challenges contributes to the Stellify Award, but each challenge is worth doing in its own right and will be recorded on students’ official transcripts.

 The Sustainability Challenge is the Ethical Grand Challenge for first year undergraduates.
 The Challenge is a core element of the University of Manchester’s Welcome, and all 8,000+ first year undergraduate students are invited to take part in the Challenge on Tuesday of Welcome Week.